A young boy writing inspirational stories

 I become a writer the moment I start writing and I cease to be a writer the moment I stop.
 From an existential perspective, this is exactly right.
 And if you can think existentially, you will see that this is exactly how it should be.
 If you live by this existential perspective, nobody can stop you from becoming what you want to be and you don’t have to wait for anyone’s approval or acknowledgement.
 You just make a decision to become and then you become.

-This idea may apply to the dream of becoming a writer, one might argue, but what if your dream were to be a doctor or a or a basketball player?
+This idea may apply to the dream of becoming a writer, one might argue, but what if your dream were to be a doctor or a lawyer or a professional basketball player?

 Here is where we run into a little snag.
 Certain professions require degrees and certifications.
 And others require extremely high levels of skill.
 You can’t become a doctor simply by doctoring.
 Can you?